waltershewmake/ahc/README.md

 ## AWS Costs

 The total AWS cost for the day was `$1.09`.
-The majority of the cost was due to the RDS instance, which cost `$0.94`.
+The majority of the cost was due to the RDS instance, which was `$0.94`.

 ![aws cost](aws_cost.png)